 He is a wanderlust bitten traveler, a photographer par excellence.
 And he is a Bengali.
 Meet Kounteya Sinha,an inspirational urban nomad.

-Recently, Kounteya received the the first ever European Union Diaspora Fellowship, and traveled over 7 countries of Europe, meeting Indians , interviewing them and returned with 18000+ beautifully shot images with his Nikon D90.
+Recently, Kounteya received the the first ever European Union Diaspora Fellowship, and traveled over 7 countries of Europe, meeting Indians & interviewing them.
+He returned with 18000+ beautifully shot images with his Nikon D90.
 Referred to as ‘New Homelands: The Indian Diaspora in the European Union.’, every image in this project documents a spectacular and stunning story about Indians who are building a life in the European subcontinent.

-When amateur and aspiring photographers are all contesting over social media popularity, Kounteya, a Don Bosco (Park Circus) alumnus has earned global fame with this lenses.
-His photography tip summed in simple words is, “if you are brave enough to take a picture, be equally brave to show it.
+When amateur and aspiring photographers are all contesting over social media popularity, Kounteya, a Don Bosco (Park Circus) alumnus has earned global fame with his lenses.
+His photography tip summed up in simply – “if you are brave enough to take a picture, be equally brave to show it.
 Do everything possible so that the world sees your baby.
 If need be, become a human easel.
 Stand holding your picture in the middle of the road.
 Do everything possible to glorify your work.
 It is your utmost duty to show respect to the picture that allowed you to click it – drag it out of anonymity and give it life.
 It is your child after all.”

 And here we present 20 never before seen, spectacular shots from New Homelands with the related stories in Kounteya’s own words.

-We wish Kounteya all the best and hope that we shall see many years of his splendid work fill up our lives with beauty and grace.
+We wish Kounteya all the best and may his splendid works fill up our lives with beauty and grace.
 Godspeed fellow Bong!

 Like our Facebook page & don’t miss the next Bong story from BONGFeed.com